GiuseppePitruzzella/pomotauri/README.md

-# pomodoroThree
+# pomotauri
-Just a Pomodoro in ThreeJS.
-It will probably be useful to my application in Tauri.
+Pomodoro Application in Tauri 🍅